-In a city that is constantly changing, evolving, and generating new talent, there’s bound to be an exhibition, restaurant, or landmark that you’ll jot down on the To Do – Next NY Visit list; it’s too hard to see and do it all in a matter of a couple of weeks, let alone – a few days.
+In a city that is constantly evolving, there’s always an exhibition, restaurant, or landmark tojot down on the to-do list.
+It’s too hard to see and do it all in a matter of days, let alone a couple of weeks.

-Strolling from East to West; subwaying Uptown and Downtown; taxiing from hotel to restaurant to bar, and back to hotel; you’ll find yourself hard pressed to even make it to the northernmost part of Central Park.
+Strolling from East to West, subwaying Uptown and Downtown, taxiing from hotel to restaurant to bar, you’ll find yourself hard pressed to make it the northernmost point of Central Park.

-That said, it’s pretty fair to say that the area that constitutes Fort Tryon Park and The Cloisters, located in the Far North of Manhattan, doesn’t make it on many traveler-radars.
-Speaking from experience, I only visited the area today – as a resident – and I first visited NYC as a tourist in 2001.
+That said, I gather that Fort Tryon Park and The Cloisters, located in the far reaches of Manhattan, doesn’t make it on many travelers’ radars.
+Speaking from experience, I only visited the area today, as a resident.

 Originally inhabited by the Weckquaesgeek Tribe, who lived in the area until the early 17th century, this densely forested high ground at the northern end of Manhattan was “Lang Bergh” or Long Hill to the early Dutch colonists.
 The Continental Army called the strategic series of posts along the Hudson River “Fort Washington” during the summer of 1776, until Hessian mercenaries fighting for the British forced the troops to retreat.
 The British then renamed the area for Sir William Tryon (1729–1788), Major General and the last British governor of colonial New York.*

-Land initially purchased by John D. Rockefeller in 1917, in 1935 he donated it to New York City when his vision for the Park was completed; it took 4 years for head designer, Frederick Law Olmsted Jr. – son of the architect of Central Park – to design and create the space that is the Fort Tryon Park we are able to enjoy today.
+Fort Tryon’s land was initially purchased by John D. Rockefeller in 1917.
+He donated it to New York City in 1935 when his vision for the Park was completed.
+It took four years for head designer, Frederick Law Olmsted Jr., son of Central Park’s architect, to design and create the space that is today’s Fort Tryon Park.

-Despite the twisting pathways, stonewalled terraces, steps upon steps, and steepish slopes, this is a manageable and relaxing park to explore.
-You’ll enjoy views of the Hudson River and the Palisades State Park, located on the other side – Rockefeller also purchased this parkland in order to preserve Fort Tryon’s views.
+Despite the twisting pathways, stone terraces, never-ending steps, and steep slopes, the park is relaxing to explore.
+From here, you’ll enjoy views of the Hudson River and Palisades State Park, which, located on the other side, Rockefeller also purchased in order to preserve Fort Tryon’s outlook.

-Initially recruiting friends and family, Bette set about removing garbage from Fort Tryon Park and Fort Washington Park in Upper Manhattan.
-What began as a grass roots effort led to her founding the non-profit New York Restoration Project (www.nyrp.org).
+Bette, friends and family started removing garbage from Fort Tryon Park and Fort Washington Park in Upper Manhattan.
+This grassroots effort led to her to found the non-profit New York Restoration Project (www.nyrp.org).

-What a testament to the spirit of New York.
-Regeneration, restoration, revival, rebirth – reverberations of these words are constant in an ever-changing city.
+This is the spirit of New York, the regeneration, restoration, revival, and rebirth of an ever-changing city.

-Stretch the legs and take in the beauty on a stroll through the English-inspired Heather Garden; spring has surely sprung.
-Listen to the chirping of its birds.
-It’s all about looking down, rather than skyscraper-up; flowers in purples, yellows, whites beckon buzzing bees and announce the onset of a new season.
+Stretch the legs and take in spring’s beauty while strolling through the English-inspired Heather Garden.
+Listen to the chirping birds.
+It’s all about looking down, rather than up.
+Flowers in purples, yellows, and whites beckon buzzing bees and welcome a new season.